 Never assume content creators always want their content reshared (even with credit given).

-People can change their minds on you using their content.
+People can change their minds about you using their content.
 They can also not be okay with it in the first place for various reasons.

 Overall, it helps to retain links and track when and where you sourced your photos.
 (In the event of a dispute it’s important to show where and when you pulled the specific image, if possible).